 The first and most natural of these is the East.
 It is from there that the sun rises and the land begins to descend, from the rolling hills of Kainuu and Karelia down to sea level.
 First of all it was the water that set out on this downward journey, then the trace elements carried in it, and finally man, of the solid, resilient Finno-Ugric kind.
 These were the same people who also migrated further north, into Lapland.

-The second direction was south, from where other people came to collect taxes, and to which our people went to trade their wares, long before they dared to set out over the great seas to the west.
+The second direction was south, from where other people came to collect taxes.
+And, our people went to south to trade their wares long before they dared to set out over the great seas to the west.

-People dreamed about the North, too, on many occasions, and sometimes went there, but it is only in recent years that north has become an important direction again, or at least the Northern Dimension, as the eurocrats call it.
+People dreamed about the North, too, on many occasions, and sometimes went there.
+However, it is only in recent years that north has become an important direction again, or at least the Northern Dimension, as the Eurocrats call it.
 Oulu also provides a link in that direction – a gateway to the Arctic Ocean and the Barents Region.

 Many people have come to Oulu from all points of the compass and set out to all points of the compass.
 It makes a good base.
 The very first inhabitants realised that this was a suitable place to stop and rest; the place where the East and the downhill part of the journey came to an end and the West loomed on the opposite shore, over the flat sea.
 There was enough game to be had, the waters were full of fish and money hopped from branch to branch in the trees on the backs of squirrels.

-The later visitors came from progressively further away: first from Karelia, Russia and Sweden, then from Central Europe, and nowadays from almost everywhere under the sun.
+The later visitors came from further away: first from Karelia, Russia and Sweden, then from Central Europe.
+Nowadays they come from almost everywhere under the sun.
 There is no definite proof yet of anyone from Mars, even though there were reports of UFOs almost every other day in the 1960s.
 But there is plenty of technology born in Oulu on board the satellites that are being sent to Mars.